fellesverkstedet/fabricatable-machines/humphrito-medium-format-cnc/fusion360-in-work/README.md

 * Test screw slot grip
 * Tune dimensions for nut sizes and for screw lengths

+*Check*
+* Issues - enhancements
+* Can the Y range be increased so that we have acces to the work area above the gantry in resting position

 ![stock.JPG](/humphrito-medium-format-cnc/fusion360-in-work/img/stock.JPG "top 8mm bottom 16 mm valchromat")
 ![front.JPG](/humphrito-medium-format-cnc/fusion360-in-work/img/front.JPG "front view")